hyperledger-archives/sawtooth-explorer/README.md

 explorer connects to the rest api, change the value of `apiUrl` in `environments/environments.ts`.

+The minified and compiled web assets are also served at `http://localhost:8091`.

 ## Local development
 The `explorer` container is where you'll perform most development related functions, the container starts in serve mode, which will auto load changes.
 To